Red Hood and the Outlaws: Vol. 2

 Jason is assigned by Dr. Shay Veritas to teach Devour, Babe in Arms, Zombie Mom, DNA, and Cloud 9.
 Ma Gunn is shrunk into a bottle, and Bizarro and Artemis are stuck in a different realm.
 Jason and his team successfully free a boy who was turned into a Doomsday creature, and Artemis sees the superman doll talking.
-Dr. Veritas tells Jason she needs his help, as her building is under siege, and Artemis and Bizarro are freed into their world after returning Mama Gunn to normal (the headquarters finally died).
-It is revealed that the AI Bizzaro did not want to die when their headquarters was being blown up, so it transferred its conscious to the superman doll.
+Veritas tells Jason she needs his help, as her building is under siege, and Artemis and Bizarro are freed into their world after returning Mama Gunn to normal (the headquarters finally died).
+It is revealed that the AI Bizarro did not want to die when their headquarters was being blown up, so it transferred its conscious to the superman doll.
 When they return to the real world, they see an ominous symbol in the sky.

 In issue #40, Red Hood and his students enter The Block, a research development complex located in the center of the Earth to find Lex Luthor.
 Red Hood and his student Clpid 9are caught by gunmen, but Cloud 9 uses her wind powers to disarm the men.
 While walking, Red Hood sees a door, and sees Artemis and Bizarro.
 Suddenly, Bizarro creates a thunder clap which knocks Red Hood out.

 In issue #41, Red Hood remembers his conversation with Arsenal about Bizarro and Artemis.
 It is revealed that Bizarro and Artemis are mind controlled by an unknown being, and Clara briefly holds them off before escaping with Red Hood.
 While hiding in a ventilation duct from Bizarro and Artemis, Red hood wakes up but Bizarro hears them and rips open the ventilation duct.
 The rest of Red Hood's students help save Red hood, and while fighting Red Hood kisses Artemis.
 The person in Artemis exclaims in disgust, but seeing that they're surrounded, leaves Artemis' body.
 While going in the building, it turns out a boy named Vessel was controlling Artemis and Bizarro.
 Vessel revealed that Lex Luthor sent him after Red Hood, until deciding that Vessel was too uncontrollable.
 Vessel planned to create a bomb using Deadman's powers and clones to control the world, but his plans are thwarted by Mama Gunn (returned to size by Zombie Mom) and the rest of the team.
 In the end, Red Hood takes the rest of his students and his partners to celebrate at Mama Gunn's house.

 In issues #49 and 50, Red Hood and Artemis admits their feelings to each other but decide to not be a couple yet.
 Red Hood helps Duela Dent reconnect with society, and all three of them part ways, with Red Hood returning to Gotham City.